Xeraster/fpga_videocard_16bit/README.md

 ![test_pattern](test_pattern.jpg)

 ### disclaimer
-This is far from working.
+This is not a fully completed and fully functional video card.
 If anyone finds ways to make this work better, please say so, all suggestions are welcome.
 There is a discord server to discuss this stuff here: [discord server](https://discord.gg/2UbdS4unc4)

+### What you need for building the verilog code
+- nextpnr
+- icestorm
+- yosys
+(i think that's everything)